Ashish-Devadiga/Design-Animated-Website/README.md

 Design - Animated Website
 Design is a visually stunning and interactive website built with HTML, CSS, JavaScript, GSAP, and Locomotive.js.
-It delivers an immersive user experience through smooth transitions, modern design, and engaging animations.
+It offers an immersive user experience with smooth transitions, modern design, and engaging animations.

 🌐 Live Demo
 Experience the website live: Design Live Demo